platformsh/platformsh-docs/docs/src/configuration/services/mysql.md

 We recommend using the InnoDB storage engine wherever possible.
 MyISAM is only properly supported in Grid environments.
 In dedicated cluster environments there is no replication of MyISAM tables.

-If MyISAM tables are inadventently created or imported in a dedicated environment they can be converted to use the InnoDB storage engine using the following procedure:
+If MyISAM tables are inadvertently created or imported in a dedicated environment they can be converted to use the InnoDB storage engine using the following procedure:

 ```sql
 RENAME TABLE <existing> <old>;